FreyaGrace/FreyaGrace/README.md

 ## 🚀 About Me
 I am a first year college student studying a bachelor degree in Computer Science at West Visayas State University.
 Ever since I was a kid I have always been drawn to computers and have always been interested in working with the computers.
-Most especially in web development and ai machinery because it can solve our day-to-day problems, optimizes process and because it enhances the speed of the human's efforts.
+Most especially in web development and ai machinery because it can solve our day-to-day problems, optimizes processes and because it enhances the speed of the human's efforts.

 ## 🛠 Skills